-HET will measure energetic electrons with 0.5 - 6 MeV
+HET and LET will measure energetic electrons with 0.5 - 6 MeV

-- The electron response will be simulated using GEANT-4, used to calibrate the REPT sensors on the Van Allen Probes (Baker et al. 2012) - HET is 13.5 mm of Si deep with a (2-ended) geometry factor of G ≈ 0.5 cm2sr compared to 23 mm deep and 0.2 cm2sr for REPT. - Based on REPT and SAMPEX/PET calibrations, a HET/LET energy range covering 0.5 - 6 MeV is achievable - Routine testing of the HET/LET electron response will use β-decay sources like106Ru and 90Sr. - The LETs will provide electron measurements over a more limited energy range (~0.5 - ~4 MeV)
+- The HET and LET electron response will be calibrated with GEANT-4, used to calibrate the REPT sensors on the Van Allen Probes (Baker et al. 2012) - HET is 13.5 mm of Si deep compared to a 23-mm depth for REPT. - Based on REPT and SAMPEX/PET calibrations, a HET/LET energy range covering 0.5 - 6 MeV is achievable - The LETs will provide electron measurements over a more limited energy range (~0.5 - ~4 MeV) - Routine testing of the HET/LET electron response will use β-decay sources likeRu and Sr.